Azure/cyclecloud-lsf/README.md

 The `"templateId"` field corresponds to the nodearray name in the CycleCloud cluster.
 The `"nodearray"` attribute corresponds to the Resource in _lsf.shared_ and is used by the scheduler for job dispatching.

+It's also advisable to increase `RC_MAX_REQUESTS` in lsb.params from the default value of 300 to 5000 (or higher).

 ### Configure user_data.sh (Optional)